 There is good news, however: You can position yourself far better for success if you have a stronger sense of where you are in the spectrum of preparation, what your competition looks like, what your potential employer requires from you well beyond the job description and what you need to do to close that gap as much as possible.

-Let’s take a deeper look inside these and other must-have elements of preparation.
+Let’s take a deeper look inside these and other must-have

 A Better Definition Of “Fully Prepared”